Search

 Coping with Lung Cancer

-The questions we list here are the top coping questions reported by people with lung cancer.
+Below are top coping questions reported by people with lung cancer.
 Our answers provide some basic information, but we encourage you to discuss any concerns or questions with your oncologist and other members of your cancer care team.

 Q: I’m short of breath most of the time.
 What can I do?